kannann1/microservice-bootstrap-operator/SETUP.md

 # Microservice Bootstrap Operator CI/CD Setup Guide

+## GitHub Pages Setup

+To enable documentation publishing as GitHub Pages, follow these steps:

+1. Go to your GitHub repository settings
+2. Navigate to the "Pages" section in the left sidebar
+3. Under "Source", select "GitHub Actions" from the dropdown menu
+4. Click "Save"

+Once configured, the documentation publishing workflow will automatically build and deploy your documentation to GitHub Pages whenever changes are pushed to the main branch.

 This guide provides step-by-step instructions for setting up the CI/CD pipeline for the Microservice Bootstrap Operator project.

 ## Prerequisites